jamesreilly5/olympic-scoreboard/README.md

 - Run `NODE_ENV=development gulp`
 - Go to `localhost:8889` to display the app

+Alternatively you can open the index.html file in the dist directory

 **Run tests in browser**

 Go to `localhost:8889/testrunner.html` to see your tests